-Figure 8.
+Figure 9.
 Most likely pedigree displaying matrilineal ancestry of female grizzly bear 106 in the Yaak River, 1986-2021.
 Squares indicate males and circles represent females.
 Lines indicate a parent-offspring relationship.
-F0 is the initial generation, F1 the first generation, F2 the second generation, and F3 the third generation.
-Numbers along lines indicate when the descendant litter was produced.
+F0 is the initial generation, F1 the first generation, F2 the second generation, F3 the third generation, and F4 the fourth generation.
+Numbers along lines indicate when the litter was produced.